Consensys/EthereumRegistrationAuthority/wrappers/java/README.md

 ...
 ```
 Line 1 is the web3j http address that this tool is used to interact with ethereum.
 For example, if a infura rinkeby test node is used, the field should be `web3j=https://rinkeby.infura.io/v3/$token`.
-Line 2 is the priavte key of the ethereum account that is used to interact with account and it does **not** start with `0x`.
+Line 2 is the private key of the ethereum account that is used to interact with account and it does **not** start with `0x`.
-LIne 3 is the contract address of the root era and it starts with `0x`.
+Line 3 is the contract address of the root era and it starts with `0x`.
-LIne 4 is the contract address of the finder and it starts with `0x`.
+Line 4 is the contract address of the finder and it starts with `0x`.
 Line 5 and above are a list of domains with its key-value pair separated by space.
 For example `a.pegasys.com.au ip=1.1.1.1 port=1111`.

 * Usage for creating finder and root era